 Will the tax law allow you to travel to San Francisco by car, train, plane, or boat, your choice?

 Answer.
 Yes.
 But special rules apply.
 You need to know these rules to guarantee your deductions.

 Travel by Car

 The tax code does not dictate the fastest or cheapest form of travel.
 Therefore, you can travel by automobile or other vehicle from Washington, D.C., to San Francisco.

 When you travel by automobile, your direct route expenses for meals, lodging, and other costs of sustaining life on the road are deductible in addition to the vehicle expenses.

-Side trips, say to the Grand Canyon, count ...
+Side trips, say to the Grand Canyon, count as personal days and ...
 Log in to view full article.